DGriffin91/Sarus/sarus_language_doc.md

 d = [[0.0, 1.0], [2.0, 3.0]] // [[f32; 2]; 2]
 ```

-Array elements are access via indexing.
+Array elements are accessed via indexing.
 Indexing arrays can only be done using the i64 type.
 ```rust , skt-sarus_single_func
 a = [0, 1, 2, 3] // [i64; 4]
 b = a[2]         // i64